yhanyi/RustOrderBooks/README.md

 **Note**

-This project was done in December 2024 but cleaned up recently for readability and testing, and is not being maintained.
+This project was completed in December 2024 but was briefly cleaned up in September 2025 for readability and to pass GitHub Actions checks.
+It is no longer actively maintained.

-Thank you for checking out the project! :)
+Thank you for checking out this project! :)